codefordenver/partner-finder/README.md

 If you only plan to work on the frontend and do not want to use docker compose, we also have the backend running on a development server.
 In this case, you will need to have @galbwe set up a user account for you to log in with.
 Follow these steps to get up and running:

-1. Email galbwe92@gmail.com requesting a username and password for development.
+1. Email galbwe92@gmail.com requesting credentials for the development server.
 1. Once your credentials are set up, `cd` to the `frontend` directory.
 1. Install dependencies by running `yarn`
 1. Start the app with `yarn dev`